 As my best friend, Jon, said on Twitter, “Saw Fantastic Four (Not worth the Hashtag).
 More like a Fantastic waste of my Money. #ReadAComicBook”

 There’s no reason to watch this.
-Not the worst superhero film I’ve seen somehow, but very close, the Fantastic Four should going back to being dormant and think about staying that way this time around for a lot longer.
+Not the worst superhero film I’ve seen somehow, but very close, the Fantastic Four should go back to being dormant and think about staying that way this time around for a lot longer.